Yoni-Yaffe/count-the-notes/datasets/README.md

 # Datasets Directory

-This directory contains datasets used for training and evaluation.
+This directory contains datasets (audio files only) used for training and evaluation.
 Each dataset should follow the structure below, organized by pitch-shifted versions.
+The audio files are expected to be in flac format and sampled at the sample rate defined in onsets_and_frames/cosntants in the argument SAMPLE_RATE.
+The default is 16,000.

 ## Directory Structure